hssmalo/steampunkfantasy/rules.md

 For movement and line of sight, se table below:
 --------              -----------------------------------------------------------------------------------------------------------------------------
 Clear                 No modifiers
-Mountains             walks: enter at 3+, tracked and wheeled: cannot enter Hills                 enter at 2+.
+Mountains             tracked and wheeled: cannot enter Hills                 Level 1 blocking terrain
 Forest                walks: enter freely, tracked and wheeled: enter at 2+
                       Level 0 blocking terrain
 Burned Forrest        Level 0 blocking terrain
-Ruins	              Enter freely.
-Does not block line of sight Rough                 Enter freely.
-Does not block line of sight Sand Dunes            Enter at 2+.
-Level 0 blocking terrain *Advanced* *terrain*
+Ruins	              Does not block line of sight
+Rough                 Does not block line of sight Sand Dunes            ELevel 0 blocking terrain *Advanced* *terrain*
 Swamp                 medium and smaller enter and exit freely.
                       large and huge: enter at 2+